-Click • New Function from the object toolbar.
+Click \bigcirc New Function from the object toolbar.
 Function Wizard will pop up and it allows you to create a procedure/function easily.

 - 1. Select the type of the routine: Procedure or Function. - 2.
 Define the parameters.
-Set the Mode, Name and/or Type under the corresponding columns. - 3.
-If you create a function, select the Return Type from the list and enter the corresponding information: Length, Decimals, Character set and/or Enum.
+Set the Mode, Name and/or Type under the corresponding columns. - If you create a function, select the Return Type from the list and enter the corresponding information: Length, Decimals, Character set and/or Enum. - 4.
+Select the additional function options.

-Hint: Once uncheck the Show wizard next time option, you can go to Options to enable it.
+Hint: Once click the Skip button, you can go to Options to enable the function wizard.